makbinding/FormatingGuide/README.md

 # Makbinding Formatting Guide

-This guide is meant as a brief description of the template used in the Makbinding books The elements described below roughly correspond to the template's formatting elements.
+This guide is meant as a brief description of the template used in the Makbinding books.
+The elements described below roughly correspond to the template's formatting elements.

 # Word Template Details